 There is no capital gains tax in Singapore.
-Singapore taxes income which is accrued in or derived from Singapore, or is received in Singapore from outside Singapore.
-Tax resident individuals are subject to income tax at progressive rates capped at 22%, while corporates are subject to income tax at 17%.
+Singapore taxes income that is accrued in or derived from Singapore or that is received in Singapore from outside Singapore.
+Tax-resident individuals are subject to income tax at progressive rates capped at 22%, while corporates are subject to income tax at 17%.